Chart Color Schemes

 Emu Park has a typical household mix, with a lower-than-average median household size

 Family households account for 70.3% of all households, including 20.0% couples with children, 37.8% couples without children, and 11.0% single parent families.
-Non-family households make up the remaining 29.7%, with lone person households at 27.9% and group households comprising 2.2% of the total.
-The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.
+Non-family households constitute the remaining 29.7%, with lone person households at 27.9% and group households comprising 2.2% of the total.
+The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households